002A/ixora.io/itp/3d_printing/tesseracts.rst

 .. description: Tesseracts
 .. type: text

 I am interested in using 3D printing to model and visualize mathematics.
 To explore this, I will analyze and study a tesseract.
 A tesseract, or hypercube, is a 4 dimensional cube.
 It is analogous to a cube in our 3D world.
-Tesseracts are hard for 3D beings to visualize and understand.
+Tesseracts are challenging for 3D beings to `visualize and understand <https://en.wikipedia.org/wiki/Four-dimensional_space#Cognition>`_.
 They are theoretical structures that can be understood mathematically.
 Tesseracts can interact with a 3D world in a way that is similar to a cube interacting with a 2D world.
 A 2D being cannot understand, visualize, or fully experience a cube, but as a cube rotates around, they can gain a better understanding of what the structure is like.
 Similarly, a rotating tesseract can help us understand what they are like.

 Using math and 3D printing, I can create multiple versions of a rotating tesseract.
 These 3D printed tesseracts can be assembled in a stop motion animation to show what the tesseract looks like as it rotates around 4D space.